gbogard/api/library/src/main/resources/a-tour-of-scala/1-intro/content.md

 Scala runs on the Java Virtual Machine, or *JVM* for short.
 It can also execute Java code, like your own Java classes or your favorite
 Java library.
 Calling Java from Scala requires no syntax change, it just works.
 The goal of Scala is not to recreate what Java already has, meaning if something exists in Java's standard library, you can just use it.

-### Scala is fun

-Scala is fun to learn and play around with.